 This means that the board could pass a resolution allowing execution by either two board members or one board member and the secretary executing deeds without using the seal.
 Many of our clients have already done this.

-If the society wants to execute without using the seal and wants, for example, the executive team or its solicitors to sign, the board needs to resolve to give a power attorney to named attorneys to execute on its behalf (without the seal).
+If the society wants to execute deeds without using the seal and wants, for example, the executive team or its solicitors to execute deeds on its behalf, a board resolution will need to be passed granting a power attorney to those people to execute deeds on its behalf (without the seal).
 Again, many clients we act for have done this.
 An attorney’s signature needs to be witnessed.

 Methods two and three above facilitate signature by digital methods and we can make the transition to such methods a straightforward process for you.